Table of Contents

-- Your debt will be paid off in a specified length of time which is usually 2 to 5 years after which you can be debt free.
+- Your debt will be paid off in a specified length of time which is usually 2 to 5 years after which you can be debt-free.

 It does seem to make everything simpler, doesn’t it?
-But, debt consolidation is not a quick fix and there can be some complications that can put you at a disadvantage.
+But, consolidation is not a quick fix and there can be some complications that can put you at a disadvantage.

 - It can be difficult to obtain, especially if you don’t qualify for such loans.
 This hits home in particular for people currently out of work or those self-employed as lenders want to see you have a steady income, employment and a good credit rating before considering whether or not to qualify you for the loan.

-- You may need to put something up as security for repayment of the loan.
+- You may need to put something up as security for the repayment of the loan.
 If you put up personal assets such as your house, this will now be at risk if you don’t keep up with the payments.

 - You may need to pay a higher rate of interest in order for some financial institutions to approve you for a loan.

 - Your credit score will drop.
-If you apply for an auto loan, mortgage, a new credit card or any type of credit-related service a potential lender will review your credit.
+If you apply for an auto loan, mortgage, a new credit card or any type of credit-related service, a potential lender will review your credit.
 Any time a credit inquiry happens because you’ve applied for credit it would be listed on your credit report as a “hard inquiry” and that would affect your credit score.

-For all these reasons, you should be very careful when looking into debt consolidation as a solution to your debt problems.
+For all these reasons, you should be very careful when looking into debt consolidation as a solution to your financial problems.
 It may sound very appealing and very easy to do but it doesn’t mean it will give you a quick fix or save you any money.

-How to Make Debt Consolidation Work for You
+Debt Consolidation Loan Canada: How to Make Debt Consolidation Work for You

 The basic idea is to pay off all of your smaller loans and reduce multiple monthly payments so that making only one payment will be easier to manage.
 The goal is to lower the interest rate and the monthly payment amount so you can save money and you can pay off the debt sooner.